Yuzo Koshiro: Nihon Falcom (1986–1988)

 Koshiro's first composing job was with Nihon Falcom in 1986 at the age of 18.
 Falcom used compositions from the PC-8801 demo tape he had sent them in their Dragon Slayer action role-playing game Xanadu Scenario II, for its opening theme and several dungeon levels.
 He also wrote the opening song in Romancia that same year.
 His compositions for these early games were influenced by arcade game music and Japanese bands such as The Alfee.
 He then produced the soundtrack to Dragon Slayer IV / Legacy of the Wizard (1987), which was influenced by the sounds of early Konami games.
 His most well-known Falcom works are his soundtracks for Sorcerian (1987) and the early Ys games, Ys I (1987) and Ys II (1988).
 These early music productions mainly featured rock and fusion music.
 The TurboGrafx-CD versions of the first three Ys games (from 1989 to 1991) are notable for their very early use of Red Book audio in video games.
-Music from the Ys games were also employed in the Ys anime.
+Music from the Ys games were also employed in the Ys OVA.

 All of these early soundtracks were produced using the FM synthesis sound chip of the PC-8801.
 Despite later advances in audio technology, Koshiro would continue to use older PC-8801 hardware to produce many of his later video game soundtracks, including the Streets of Rage and Etrian Odyssey soundtracks.
 His soundtracks for early Nihon Falcom games, such as the Dragon Slayer and Ys series, are widely regarded as some of the most influential role-playing video game scores.